Treatments and Services

 One of the most experienced teams in the country will perform your child’s laser ablation surgery.
 Dr. Jeffrey Ojemann, our Neurosurgery chief, has been performing laser ablation since 2013.
 Seattle Children’s was among the first in the nation to offer this treatment.
 More cases mean greater surgical expertise and a sharper ability to determine if surgery is even needed – and that adds up to better outcomes.

 Treatment decisions for epilepsy and brain lesions are complex.
 We look at your whole child.
 First, your child will have tests and imaging studies to find out more about their seizures or tumor.
+Our neurosurgeons use an advanced surgical tool called ROSA Brain to help pinpoint the problem areas.

 We also talk with you and your child to understand how your child is affected and how other treatments have worked.
 Taking into account everything we learn, our team will explain: